sudoforge/bagger/README.md

     $ chmod +x /usr/local/bin/bagger

 ###Updating
 You can run the commands above to update, but why bother?
 There's a built-in method for updating!
-Just type:

 `bagger --update`